ddowse/opnsense-multihop/README.md

 # Technical Information

 1. The Plugin will extract the VPNID and creates a list and stores that information in  `/usr/local/etc/multihop.conf`.
-2. The Shellscript `/usr/local/opnsense/scripts/OPNsense/Multihop/multihop.sh` will be executed when the Service triggers `configd`.
+2. The Shellscript `/usr/local/opnsense/scripts/OPNsense/Multihop/multihop.sh` will be executed when the service API
+triggers `configd`.
 2.2 The Shellscript will read the list of VPNID's from its own conf file.
-2.3 Get's the `server_addr` field by using `pluginclt` of the next VPNID in the list and parse it with `jq`
+2.3 Get's the `server_addr` field  of the next VPNID int the list by using `pluginclt` and parse it with `jq`
-2.4 The `server_addr` is passed to the `--route-up` script.
-This adds the GW of the OpenVPN Tunnel to the routing table for `server_addr`.
-The Shellscript skips `--route-up` on the last VPNID.
+2.4 The correct `server_addr` is passed to the `--route-up` script.
+This adds the GW of the current OpenVPN Tunnel to the routing table for `server_addr`.
+The  Shellscript skips `--route-up` on the last VPNID and set the routing options from the clients settings.

 The OPNsense OpenVPN Client Configuration is not touched.
 Altough VPN Clients that are used for mutlihopping should be disabled in OpenVPN->Client or they will startup on reboot as this is the default.
 There is no autostart after reboot yet.

-You will also have  to take care of the NAT and Filter settings.
+You will also have  to take care of the *NAT and Filter settings*.
 Some examples can be found in my other repo [pfSense-pkg-openvpn-multihop](https://github.com/ddowse/pfSense-pkg-openvpn-multihop).